Summer Courses

 Both the Physics 1 course and the Physics 2 course cover algebra-based introductory physics concepts.
 These topics include the same material found in a first-year college physics courses typically taken by science students with non-engineering majors.
 AP Physics 1 and AP Physics 2 emphasize understanding what the College Board has identified as the "Big Ideas" and the "Science Process Skills and Practices" necessary to move forward in other science courses.

 AP Physics C Mechanics is a calculus-based course designed to expose the student to all the foundational topics needed to understand such concepts as motion, force, energy, momentum, rotation, harmonic motion, and gravitation.
-AP Physics C Electricity and Magnetism does the same for such phenomena as electric force, electric field, electric potential, electric circuits, magnetic effects, electromagnetic induction, and electrical energy.
+AP Physics C Electricity and Magnetism does the same for such phenomena as electric force, electric field, electric potential, electric circuits, magnetic effects, electromagnetic induction.
 The program of study for each course is equivalent to a single semester college physics course for engineering students.

 AP Precalculus